NLnetLabs/rpki-doc/source/krill/remote-publishing.rst

 to connect to the embedded repository, but set up as a *remote*, then you will find that you have no more published objects - because..
-Krill tries to clean up the old repository, and we assume that you would not try to use an embedded server over the RFC8181 protocol.
+Krill tries to clean up the old repository, and we assume that you would not try to use an embedded server over the RFC 8181 protocol.

 But, suppose that you did, you would now see this: